Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-\item We then compute the correction to the lengths of the collars using the hyperbolic metric $ds^2_{hyp}$ expressed in terms of grafted metric.
+\item[(2)] We then compute the correction to the lengths of the core geodesics in collars using the hyperbolic metric $ds_{\bf hp}^2$ expressed in terms of the grafted metric.

-\item We next define the 1PI region inside the moduli space as the region consists of hyperbolic surfaces with no simple geodesics of length less than $C_*$. $C_*$ is the length of the geodesic computed using $ds^2_{hyp}$ on the plumbing collars of the family of Riemann surface obtained with plumbing parameters $|t_i|=e^{-\frac{2\pi^2}{c_*}}$.
-The 1PR region inside the moduli space is the complement of the 1PI region.
+\item[(3)] We next define the 1PI region inside the moduli space as the region consists of hyperbolic surfaces with no simple geodesics of length less than $C_*$. $C_*$ is the length of the geodesic on the collars computed using $ds_{\bf hp}^2$ on the family of hyperbolic surfaces obtained with gluing parameters $|t_i|=\exp{\left(-\frac{2\pi^2}{c_*}\right)}$.
+The 1PR region is the complement of the 1PI region.